DeonticAI/documentation/README.md

 #### Clarify
 Is your requirement clear and unambiguous?
 The feedback not only highlights possibly problematic words and phrases, but will also suggest an improvement.
+If you like it, you can copy the suggestion by clicking the `Copy` icon to its right.
+You can then paste it in the `Description` field at the top to continue reviewing or submit it.

 <img width="1133" alt="Screenshot 2025-01-24 at 13 13 28" src="https://github.com/user-attachments/assets/0c280933-ff0b-4a6f-918d-8a167d64005c" />